denoland/docs/runtime/manual/advanced/migrate_deprecations.md

 ## API changes and deprecations

-The following APIs have changed or deprecated between Deno 1.x and 2.x - guidance for migrating to a newer set of APIs is provided for each impacted API below.
+The following APIs have changed or deprecated between Deno 1.x and 2.x, and will be removed in 2.x - guidance for migrating to a newer set of APIs is provided for each impacted API below.

 ### `Deno.Buffer`